-The medical device liability attorneys at The Law Offices of Peter Angelos discuss recent occurrences of early failure of tibial components within DePuy Synthes’ Attune Total Knee Arthroplasty System.
+The medical device liability attorneys at Peter Angelos Law discuss recent occurrences of early failure of tibial components within DePuy Synthes’ Attune Total Knee Arthroplasty System.

 Surgeons across the country rely on the Attune Knee System—manufactured by Johnson & Johnson subsidiary DePuy Orthopedics—as a replacement knee device during their surgeries.
 While the replacement device has been used in countless surgeries since its market release, recent reports suggest that the allegedly defective Attune Knee System has the potential to cause injury to patients, due to the inadequate design of the tibial base plate.

 The Attune Knee System is one of the most widely used knee replacement devices on the market, having been used during thousands of knee replacement surgeries since its market release.
 The device is designed to serve as a replacement for those who require knee reconstruction.
 The Attune knee system is intended to provide patients with increased stability and a better range of motion after surgery.